Need a test proctored for online or other education? More information about that here.

 To qualify for a teacher's card, teachers must teach within Center Township.
 Proof of employment is required of those employed by a school or child care agency.

 Interested in taking advantage of this great service?
-Call the Youth Services Department at Maring-Hunt Library 741-5151 or Kennedy Library 741-7333.
+Fill out our Custom Collections Form here or call the Youth Services Department at Maring-Hunt Library 741-5151 or Kennedy Library 741-7333.

 Need reading material for a crowd?
 Our book club kits are a great way for homeschoolers, teachers, and other groups to facilitate discussion about literature with kids and teens.